 Welcome to the September 25, 2016 edition of Sunday Scratchups: Your weekly recipe from scratch around grocery store sales and affordable ingredients.
-Up this week: Slow Cooker Italian Beef.
-Why?
-Because this recipe is in my ALDI meal plan for the week of 9/25/16, so I thought I should flesh out the Crock-Pot Italian beef version for you a little bit more.
-(OK… and maybe… just maybe… because I wanted a convenient excuse to make it.)
+Up this week: Slow Cooker Italian Beef!
+This is a perennial family favorite here, and the kids are always excited to see it on the meal planning menu.

-Note: See here if you’re looking for the Instant Pot Italian beef recipe, but excuse the terrible photos on that one.
-It’s also tasty, despite the photography.
+Note: See here if you’re looking for an Instant Pot Italian beef recipe.

-I was also pleasantly surprised that ALDI carries pepperoncini — never thought to look for these peppers there before, but there they were at just $1.49 a jar. 🙂
+I was also pleasantly surprised that ALDI carries pepperoncini — I never thought to look for these peppers there before, but there they were at just $1.49 a jar. 🙂 Update — in 2022, they are up to $1.89 a jar at my store.
+Darn inflation…

 Easy Four Ingredient Slow Cooker Italian Beef